phdru/m_librarian/docs/command_line.rst

     --gid gid              Search by genre’s id
     -l, --lang lang        Search by language
     --lid lid              Search by language’s id
+    -P, --path path        Path to the directory with the library archives
+    -F, --format format    Format of the downloaded file name --get                  Download exactly one book
+    --get-many N           Download at most this many books

 By default the program prints only titles of the found book.
 With one option `-v` it also prints database id, the list of authors and genres,